redoxeon/DankFox/README.md

+# DankFox for Firefox

-# FireFox userChrome & Custom Start Page
+FireFox userChrome & Custom Start Page

 My custom new tab page modified from [PixelFox](https://github.com/AnubisZ9/PixelFox) and some userChrome borrowed from [MaterialFox](https://github.com/muckSponge/MaterialFox) to get some nice right-click menus and bookmark dropdowns.